fecanhameiro/movies-app/README.md

 # Contents

-### Movies App - React Native - Expo
-### Movies App - UIKit

 ## Movies App - React Native - Expo

 Movies App - React Native - Expo is a React Native application built with Expo CLI, written in JavaScript.
 The application integrates with the IMDb API, allowing users to search for movies and view their details.
-This application was designed to fulfill a coding exercise that tests understanding and application of various mobile development concepts, such as API integration, UI design and user interaction handling.

 ## Features